The 3 stages of labour

 Birthing your baby

-You should start to get the urge to push as your baby moves down the birth canal towards the entrance to your vagina - it might feel a bit like you need to poo1.
-If you’ve had a form of pain relief called an epidural, you might not feel the urge to push as strongly7.
-That’s okay - your midwife will tell you when your contractions are happening and when to push.
-If there’s a risk of tearing, they might ask you to pant and push more gently to ‘breathe your baby out’7.
+You should start to get the urge to push as your baby moves down the birth canal towards the entrance to your vagina – it might feel a bit like you need to poo1.
+Your midwife will be there every step of the way to help you know when to push.
+If there’s a risk of tearing, they might ask you to pant and push more gently to ‘breathe your baby out’9.

 Once your baby’s head has been born, their shoulders and the rest of their body will be delivered fairly quickly.
-If you’d like, you should then be able to have some lovely skin-on-skin contact time with your baby as you welcome them into the world7, 8.
+If you’d like, you should then be able to have some lovely skin-on-skin contact time with your baby as you welcome them into the world: “It was an incredible feeling” says Seb’s mum, “when I held my son for the first time, I laid him on my chest and just took it all in.
+I’d done it, and it felt so good.

 Husband helps